reemaRaven/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 When in-flight transaction exits, the child chain removes the inputs of the in-flight transaction from the spendable set and they can no longer be spent.
 Calls to the child chain to spend the inputs or outputs of an in-flight transaction result in `submit:utxo_not_found` error.
 The effect of an input or output not being available to spend is not visible in contract's state until the exit is processed.
 After the in-flight exit is processed `PlasmaFramework.isOutputFinalized(piggybackedInputOrOutputPosition)` is set to true.

-1. Get the amount of ETH to cover the bond for piggybacking in-flight exit as described [here](#in-flight-exit-bonds).
+1. Get the amount of ETH to cover the bond and the bounty for piggybacking in-flight exit as described [here](#in-flight-exit-bonds) and [here](#In-flight-exit-bounty).

 2. To piggyback on in-flight exit input call:
 ```